SleepySwords/change-function.nvim/README.md

 5. Press enter and confirm

 The quickfix list method allows for
-- Much more flexibility, as you can use plugins such as `quicker.nvim` to be able to modify the list and include references that you want to change.
+- Much more flexibility, as you can use existing quickfix workflows and use plugins such as `nvim-bqf`, `quicker.nvim` or `listish.nvim` to be able to modify the list and include references that you want to change.
 - Allows you to be able to see what the functions that will be changed before actually running the command.